 Now let's use the GoogleDriveService in our

-index.ts file so replace the content by the one below:
+index.ts file, so replace the content with the one below:

 yarn start to start the application and see the result: